fertrig/trigoso.xyz/static/resume.md

 ## Summary
 Senior Software Engineer, Principal Developer, and Software Architect.
-A rare talent possessing deep technical expertise, strong problem solving skills, and discipline.
+A rare talent possessing deep technical expertise, sound judgment, and discipline.
 Delivering professional solutions since 2005.

 ## Professional Skills
 Rich history leading the development of all aspects of complex software systems.
-Full stack development experience building mobile apps, web applications, developer tools, cloud-based APIs, SaaS products, and open source projects.
+Deep experience architecting and building mobile apps, web applications, developer tools, cloud-based APIs, SaaS products, and open source projects.

-Experience working with AI tools to re-think the SDLC.
-Built frameworks that enable AI tools to be successful at generating code that humans can easily verify.
+Experience leveraging AI to augment productivity.
+Designed and built frameworks for AI and humans.

 Extensive experience building mobile applications in iOS and Android using Dart, Flutter, and Swift; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.